 Facebook Marketing – How To Get Started In 6 Easy Steps

 1. Make A Facebook Page

-Creating a Facebook page for your business is a little bit different to creating a Facebook page for your pet Pug, but it’s just as easy.
-When you go to the create page section on facebook you will need to pick a category that best describes the business you are wanting to market.
+Creating a Facebook page for your business is a little bit different from creating a Facebook page for your pet Pug, but it’s just as easy.
+When you go to the create page section on Facebook you will need to pick a category that best describes the business you are wanting to market.
 Facebook will then ask you for your details, name, address and the like and then direct you to a basic template of your business page.
 Then you’re done.
 You have now entered the brave new world of Facebook marketing, but don’t leave just yet, there’s still a bit more to do.

 2. Design Your Page